 Winner: Tradestation

-Very low commissions, access to numerous markets, free software, free historical one-minute data.
+Very low commissions, access to numerous markets, free software, and free historical one-minute data.

-At Quant Savvy we trade our Alpha Equivalence Bot live on both Tradestation and Multicharts.
+At Quant Savvy, we trade our Intraday Futures Trading Bot live on both Tradestation and Multicharts.
 We use every major broker for live trading for our users.
 The same strategy is traded on different Servers located in the same area.
-I feel this puts us in a unique position to compare the actual live performance (nearly all other forums and debates on this topic do not see daily live fill comparisons for automated systems).
+This puts us in a unique position to compare the actual live performance (nearly all other forums and debates on this topic do not see daily live-fill comparisons for automated systems).

 Tradestation

-- Quant Savvy has calculated the fills difference between brokers when trading the same automated trading strategy, and we find Tradestation has the lowest latency and better fills, this can sometimes be as much as two tick better with common Emini instruments.
+- Quant Savvy has calculated the fill difference between brokers when trading the same automated trading strategy, and we find Tradestation has the lowest latency and better fills.
+This can sometimes be as much as two tick better with standard Emini instruments.

 Multicharts

-- The worst broker combination is anything that clears with Gain capital, not only do they have the worst live fills, but also, they can handle certain order types, expect numerous rejected orders in high-speed markets.
+- The worst broker combination is anything that clears with Gain capital; not only do they have the worst live fills, but also, they can handle certain order types, except numerous rejected orders in high-speed markets.

 Ninja Trader